 March 5, 2018

-Global Competitiveness Leadership (GCL) is a one-of-a-kind leadership development program that awards young leaders with a full scholarship to participate in a 10-week program at Georgetown University, where participants learn about public, private…
+Global Competitiveness Leadership (GCL) is a one-of-a-kind leadership development program that awards young leaders with full and partial scholarships to participate in a 10-week program at Georgetown University, where participants learn about…